apache/fury-site/docs/json/android.md

 does not need `JsonType` solely for a Mixin validator.

 The target does not need `JsonType` merely because it has a Mixin. `JsonMixin` is itself the processor entry point for the pair.
-If a target also uses `JsonType`, the runtime selects the pair-specific companion for a non-empty registered Mixin instead of combining the overlay with the target's direct companion.
+If a target also uses `JsonType`, the built `ForyJson` instance selects the pair-specific companion for a non-empty registered Mixin instead of combining the overlay with the target's direct companion.

-Only one source is enabled for an exact target in one built runtime.
+Only one source is enabled for an exact target in one built `ForyJson` instance.
 A later registration for that target replaces an earlier registration on the builder, and `build()` snapshots the selected mapping.
-The processor may generate artifacts for multiple source alternatives; the runtime uses only the last registered source.
+The processor may generate artifacts for multiple source alternatives; the built instance uses only the last registered source.

 Use the processor-generated R8 rules for non-empty Mixins instead of broad package keep rules.